KDE/digikam-doc/setup_application.rst

 Setup Application
 #################

-Using the digiKam setup application
+This section explain how to setup application.

 .. toctree::
    :maxdepth: 2